-- 6.21 PD51O has been amended, with effect from 3rd October 2016, as a step towards the increased use of electronic working by court users.
-PD 5B (which enables parties to file certain documents by email and to use email to communicate with the court), has been disapplied for all Rolls Building courts and paragraph 3.4 of PD51O has been amended and the following sub-paragraph is added: - "(2) The court will not accept submissions made by e-mail pursuant to Practice Direction 5B, except where expressly requested by the trial judge or the trial judge's clerk; all electronic submissions must be made through Electronic Working."
+- There have recently been some important changes in the use of emails to the court where electronic working is used.
+On 3 October 2016 PD51O was amended, as a step towards the increased use of electronic working by court users, and PD 5B (which enables parties to file certain documents by email and to use email to communicate with the court), was disapplied for all Rolls Building courts.
+The PD was amended to provide that the court would not accept submissions made by e-mail pursuant to Practice Direction 5B, except where expressly requested by the trial judge or the trial judge's clerk; and that all electronic submissions must be made through Electronic Working. - 6.22 This wording proved however to be unduly restrictive and has now been re-amended.